How to Become an Electrician

 How do you become an electrician?
 By now, you should know the answer, but here are our key takeaways:

-• Electricians are in high demand, and by 2032, the UK Trade Skills Index says an additional 104,000 electricians are needed to fill the “skills gap” in the UK, making it a great industry to become a part of.
+• Electricians are in high demand, and by 2032, the UK Trade Skills Index says an additional 104,000 electricians are needed to fill the “skills gap” in the UK, making the electrical industry a great opportunity to become a part of.

 • Electricians receive the highest salaries compared to other labour-intensive trades, such as gardeners, bricklayers and plumbers.